News:

 "It seemed to me that the longest imaginable distance separated irregular German verb forms from this kitchen table."

-Offline FaFniR
+FaFniR

 But.. they aren't monsters.
 If there's any villain at all, it's Miss Foster.